-For information on how to clean your seat belts, see page 184 .
+For information on how to clean your seat belts, see page 188.

-Your Honda is equipped with a Supplemental Restraint System (SRS) to help protect your head and chest during a severe frontal collision.
-This system does not replace your seat belt.
-It supplements, or adds to, the protection offered by your seat belt.
+Your car is equipped with a Supplemental Restraint System (SRS) to help protect the head and chest of the driver and front seat passenger during a severe frontal collision.

+This system does not replace your seat belts.
+It supplements, or adds to, the protection offered by seat belts and other occupant protection features.